stephanieangelokagua/wanderoo_guru/README.md

 - **Budget Information on Map Pinpoints**
     - Adding budget information to the map pinpoints to provide users with a quick overview of the estimated costs associated with each destination.

+- **Personalized Recommendations**

+    - Implementing a recommendation engine that suggests destinations based on users' past searches and preferences.

+- **Local Experiences**
+    - A section dedicated to local experiences and activities, providing users with unique and authentic travel options.

+- **Currency Converter**
+    - Adding a currency converter tool to help users understand the costs in their local currency.

+- **Weather Forecast**
+    - Integrating a weather forecast feature for each destination to help users plan their trips better.

+- **Travel Insurance Options**
+    - Providing information and options for travel insurance to ensure users are covered during their trips.

+- **Language Translation**
+    - Incorporating a language translation feature to assist users in navigating foreign destinations.

+- **User Profiles**
+    - Allowing users to create profiles to save their favorite destinations, itineraries, and travel preferences.

+- **Social Media Integration**
+    - Enabling users to share their travel plans and experiences directly to their social media accounts.

+- **Virtual Tours**
+    - Offering virtual tours of destinations to give users a preview of what to expect.

+- **Travel Deals and Discounts**
+    - Highlighting special travel deals and discounts to help users save money on their trips.

 ## Team Collaboration
 <p align="center">